-Activity: An activity is an instructional exercise-for example, a laboratory experiment-designed to achieve a discrete learning outcome or a test to measure achievement or progress toward that outcome.,
+Activity: An activity is an instructional exercise-for example, a laboratory experiment designed to achieve a discrete learning outcome or a test to measure achievement or progress toward that outcome.

-For the items in this section, we are interested in the number of discrete activities, modules, and courses that your project/center developed in 2007.
+For the items in this section, we are interested in the number of discrete activities, modules, and courses that your project/center developed in 2008.
 Do not count an activity in the activity category if it was included as part of a module or course.
-Similarly, do not count a module separately if it is included within a course you reported.
+Similarly, do not count a module separately if it is part of a course that you are reporting on.

-1. For each type of material listed below, report the number of materials that were in draft stage or field-tested in 2007.
+1. For each type of material listed below, report the number of materials that were in draft stage or field-tested in 2008.